epfl-ada/ada-2021-project-radar/README.md

 #### Sentiment

-The idea here is to categorize the quotes as "negative", "neutral" or "positive".
+We categorized the quotes as "negative", "neutral" or "positive".

-- Use existing libraries such as [NLTK Pre-Trained Sentiment Analyzer](https://www.nltk.org/api/nltk.sentiment.html), as they usually are very efficient and will allow us to focus on the data analysis rather than the technical implementation of the algorithms.
+- Using existing libraries such as [NLTK Pre-Trained Sentiment Analyzer](https://www.nltk.org/api/nltk.sentiment.html), as they usually are very efficient and will allow us to focus on the data analysis rather than the technical implementation of the algorithms.
-- Another approach is to use a pre-trained BERT NLP model to transform our quotations into high-dimensional token embedding vectors, on which we can then apply PCA and plot the two axes.
-This can be obtained through the [transformers](https://huggingface.co/transformers/) library.

 - Perform sentiment analysis on the target of quotes using NLTK.
 For instance, Trump calling Clinton "Crooked Hillary" would be a negative statement about Presidential candidate Clinton.